fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Ibn Abbas said in his commentary of the above ayah: "These were idols of Prophet Nuh's nation which in time ended up among the Arabs...
 These idols were named after some righteous men among Nuh's people..."
 [Sahih Al-Bukhari]

-Long before the arrival of Prophet Nuh (pbuh) people used to practice Tawheed.
-They worshipeed none but Allah as taught by Prophet Adam (pbuh).
+Long before the arrival of Prophet Nuh ﷺ   people used to practice Tawheed.
+They worshipeed none but Allah as taught by Prophet Adam ﷺ  .
 Among them were some righteous men, who were well-known for their piety and devotion.
 When these righteous men died, shaitaan came to the people and inspired them to make statues of them. bearing their names.
 The intention was to remember their devotion to Allah and to encourage people to be more like them.

 People agreed to this seemingly noble idea.
 They placed the statues where those righteous people used to frequently meet.
 But they did not worship them.

 However, years later, after that generation died, people slowly forgot the purpose of those statues.
 Shaitaan now came to their descendants and told them that their predecessors used to worship these statues for rain and other blessings.
 Due to a lack of knowledge, they were fooled by Shaitaan into worshiping the idols, which then their descendants followed as well.

-Thus, Shaitaan introduced idol worship among the people of Nuh, peace be upon him.
-So strong was their belief in the idols that later when Prophet Nuh, peace be upon him, asked them to worship Allah alone, they would not listen.
+Thus, Shaitaan introduced idol worship among the people of Nuh ﷺ  .
+So strong was their belief in the idols that later when Prophet Nuhﷺ    asked them to worship Allah alone, they would not listen.

     "They put their fingers in their ears, covered themselves with their garments, persisted, and were arrogant with [great] arrogance."
     Quran 71:7